BECOMING A DOG TRAINER

 - Do not expect to go to work for a dog trainer who lives near you, learn everything from them and then set up as their competitor (most good trainers will require people who want to intern with them to sign a non-disclosure and non-compete agreement that prohibits you from going into business near them).
 Think about it from their perspective!
 They may have spent years developing their business and learning what works well in your area -- so it is unfair for you to expect to get the benefit of all that hard-earned experience for free.

 - Look for a program that offers education along with a practical portion of the course.
 Online courses alone will not provide you with the hands-on experience you need!
 However, online courses are a good start.
-Here is a list of education providers in Canada who offer online and/or in person training.
+Here is a list of some of the organizations in North America who offer training.
+Not all of them are equally credible, and at least one of the most credible organizations is not listed.
+When asking some of the most well-renowned trainers in the world learned their craft, organizations often spoken of include Animal Behavior College, the Karen Pryor Academy and The Academy for Dog Trainers (Jean Donaldson), among others.

 Coaching People to Train Their Dogs 2nd ed. by Terry Ryan.
 Considered by many to be the single most important book new trainers should read.